Platformus/Platformus-Docs/fundamentals/administration/configurations.rst

 `IConfigurationManager <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Configurations/ConfigurationManager/IConfigurationManager.cs#L6>`_
 interface and it is registered as a service inside the DI, so you can replace it with your own implementation.

-The is the usage example:
+This is the usage example:

 .. code-block:: cs
     :emphasize-lines: 5